MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

 We will name :math:`\lvert \Delta Q_{Comp}^{(c, c+1)} \rvert` the heat amount dissipated by the computation directly to the cooling system.
-This is the part of the energy that is not "transmited" to the phase space.
+This is the part of the energy that is not "transmitted" to the phase space.
 The conservation of energy can then be rewritten as

 .. math ::